HiDefTextiles/HiDefKnits/README.md

 MailPile is a self-hosted e-mail client with easy encryption support, and Qubes OS is a security-oriented operating system.
 Both MailPile and Qubes OS are FOSS.

+**Páll Kristján Pálsson** has advisory role to HiDef Knits.
+Páll was director of NSA VENTURES (Nýsköpunarsjóðs atvinnulífsins) in 1997-1999 and now teaches innovation, entrepreneurship, product development and marketing at University of Iceland.
+Páll is currently the general manager of GLÓFI, which is a leader in the development and commercial manufacturing of woolen knitwear in Iceland.
+GLÓFI produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market, Vík Prjónsdóttir, Andrea by Andrea and Júniform.

-**Áslaug Einarsdóttir** is an advisory to the board. Áslaug is retired, but in the past she worked as a tailor before starting her own knitwear company ICESHEEP in the 1970s. Áslaug was the primary knitwear designer working mostly with lopi.
+**Áslaug Einarsdóttir** has advisory role to HiDef Knits.
+Áslaug is retired, but in the past she worked as a tailor before starting her own knitwear company ICESHEEP in the 1970s.
+Áslaug was the primary knitwear designer working mostly with lopi.
 Since retiring in 2005, Áslaug has limited herself to personal handknits.

 3.2.
 Cooperation